S-7mza/project-predictive-template/README.md

 Contact
 Replace this README footer with project-specific contact and repository links as needed.

 PMI gating criteria: this repository includes PMI-aligned artifacts and gating guidance.
-For each major milestone (Data Discovery, Modeling, ETL, UAT, Deployment), ensure the gating checklist is satisfied before proceeding; see `00_WORKSHOP_TIMEPLAN (C).md` and `01_PMI_BEST_PRACTICES (C).md` for specific criteria and sign-off guidance.
+For each major milestone (Data Discovery, Feature Engineering, Model Training, Validation, Deployment), ensure the gating checklist is satisfied before proceeding; see `00_WORKSHOP_TIMEPLAN (C).md` and `01_PMI_BEST_PRACTICES (C).md` for specific criteria and sign-off guidance.